The 6 Best Oxalic Acid Vaporizers for Bees, Reviewed

 A drawback is that it takes a few minutes longer than the other units to heat up and complete the treatment.
 The thinner plate means less thermal mass to maintain a high temperature.
 Couple that with a two teaspoon capacity plate; well, you’re bound to wait a while treating a big hive alone.

 Getting a few more units makes up for the time and makes it a more efficient process.
-And hey, costing less than $40 means you can get more units for the price of one of the others.
+And hey, you can get more units for the price of one of the others.

 With the Blythewood oxalic acid vaporizer, you get a reasonable price for a one-size-fits-all unit.
 Again, this is great for Flow Hive 2 owners.
 But it’s also great for those that have mouse guards on their entrances and just don’t want to bother taking them out just for treatment.